Lakhangaikwad/electron-assignment-ipc/README.md

 # Electron Multiple Processes Setup and IPC Communication with Renderer to Main and Vice Versa

 I have demonstrated a multi-process setup and inter-process communication (IPC) between the main process and the renderer process in this Electron application.
 The app allows the user to send a message from the renderer process to the main process, which then displays a native notification.
-When the notification is clicked, the main process sends an acknowledgment message back to the renderer process.(Techno)
+When the notification is clicked, the main process sends an acknowledgment message back to the renderer process.
+(Technologies used - ElectronJs,NodeJs, ReactJs, Bootstrap)

 ## How IPC Communication is Implemented